 Dynamic Systems Inc. is dedicated to advancing the state-of-the-art in dynamic thermal-mechanical testing of materials and simulation of processes.
-Founded in 1957 to develop and manufacture a system for thermal metallurgical studies, DSI has a long history of pioneering the physical simulation of dynamic thermal and mechanical processes.

-As a result of this innovative technology, it is now possible for materials to be tested in the same dynamic way that they are fabricated and used.
+As a result of this innovative technology, it is possible for materials to be tested in the same dynamic way that they are fabricated and used.
 This capability is producing new insights into materials science and new breakthroughs in productivity.

 There are hundreds of applications where DSI products have been used to determine the properties of materials, improve a material's performance or to improve a material's fabrication process.